Additional Resources for Genetic Diseases

-If you are looking for additional information on genetic diseases, you may find these resources helpful:
+If you are looking for additional information related to genetic diseases, you may find these resources helpful:

 - ThinkGenetic: ThinkGenetic is an interactive app and website that provides personalized, research-based answers to questions about genetic diseases.

 - National Society of Genetic Counselors: The National Society of Genetic Counselors is an online directory where you can search for a genetic counselor in your area.